-Max for Live, an add-on product co-developed with Cycling '741, allows users to extend and customize Live by creating instruments, controllers, audio effects, and MIDI processors.
+Max for Live, an add-on product co-developed with Cycling '74, allows users to extend and customize Live by creating instruments, audio effects, and MIDI devices.
+Max for Live can also be used to extend the functionality of hardware controllers and even modify clips and parameters within a Live Set.